-- Anonymous, 1964.
-Treatise on Insolubles.
-In Peter of Spain: Tractatus syncategorematum and Selected Anonymous Treatises.
-Joseph P. Mullally, trans.
-“Mediaeval Philosophical Texts in Translation,” vol. 13.
-Milwaukee, Wis.: Marquette University Press, 1964.
-Among the “anonymous treatises” translated at the end of this volume is a late (probably fifteenth century) treatise on insolubles.
+- Anonymous, Treatise on Insolubles, in Peter of Spain: Tractatus syncategorematum and Selected Anonymous Treatises, (Mediaeval Philosophical Texts in Translation, vol. 13), Joseph P. Mullally (trans.)
+Milwaukee, WI: Marquette University Press, 1964, pp. 335–9.
+Among the “anonymous treatises” translated at the end of this volume, this is a late (probably fifteenth century) treatise on insolubles.

-- Buridan, John, 1966.
-Sophisms on Meaning and Truth.
-Theodore Kermit Scott, trans.
-New York: Appleton-Century-Crofts, 1966.
-A translation of Buridan's Sophismata, based on the edition published in Buridan (1977).
+- Buridan, John, [B-S], Sophisms on Meaning and Truth, Theodore Kermit Scott (trans.), New York: Appleton-Century-Crofts, 1966.
+A translation of Buridan’s Sophismata, based on the edition published in Buridan [B-S2].
 Chap.
 8 is on insolubles.